superd0ll/memory-game/README.md

 ## Live version

-To see a live version of the game click ![here] (https://superd0ll.github.io/memory-game/).
+To see a live version of the game click [here] (https://superd0ll.github.io/memory-game/).